Halyx: Legacy

 In 2008, audio recordings of Halyx songs from the live concerts found their way onto YouTube.

 On August 20, 2020, YouTube web series Defunctland released the film Live from the Space Stage: A Halyx Story, which was a documentary about the band.
 The film was produced and edited by Kevin Perjurer and directed by Matthew Serrano.
-On November 14, 2020, YouTube channel Themed Alternative, ran by Perjurer, uploaded a tribute music video named "HAIL HALYX," with the channel also premiering a video titled "HALYX: Reunited" where members and crew of the attraction met over a video call.
+On November 14, 2020, YouTube channel Themed Alternative, also run by Perjurer, uploaded a tribute music video named "HAIL HALYX," with the channel also premiering a video titled "HALYX: Reunited" where members and crew of the attraction met over a video call.